joshcanhelp/josh-to-11/content/md/post/257-pitfalls-of-being-a-wordpress-developer.md

 Not everyone is going to fall into this trap but I definitely have and it’s been both discouraging and frustrating to find that my 10 year career in web development has left me with engineering skills of someone with maybe half that experience.
 To be fair to myself, a lot of the working time during those 10 years has been non-development – design, UX, SEO, technical writing, training – so this is also a Problem of the Generalist.
 But repeatedly failing engineering interviews and gathering long lists of comments on code reviews are tough pills to swallow.

 I’m currently an open source engineer at Auth0 maintaining our [PHP repos](https://github.com/auth0?utf8=%E2%9C%93&q=&type=&language=php), including a relatively large [WordPress plugin](https://github.com/auth0/wp-auth0/).
-My technical writing experience makes me valuable as a documentation contributer (highly valued at Auth0) and my relatively broad experience helps fill gaps where needed (like PR reviews, troubleshooting, and support requests).
+My technical writing experience makes me valuable as a documentation contributor (highly valued at Auth0) and my relatively broad experience helps fill gaps where needed (like PR reviews, troubleshooting, and support requests).
 I’ve learned more in the past 5 months than I have in the last 4 years combined with no end in sight and I wouldn’t want it any other way.

 I wanted to collect some of the ways that I’ve lagged behind as a developer because of my WordPress focus with a goal of helping others who might be on my same path.
 If you love engineering, as I do, and want to continue on that path, these are a few things that might hold you back.